 - 1. Understand the design and function of computers and related technology. - Understand and be competent with software development processes, principles, and procedures. - 3.
 Effectively analyze user's problems, and design and implement good solutions. - 4.
-Be knowledgeable and capable working with data structures and algorithms. - 5.
-Be effective as computer programmers and/or in related work. - 6.
-Understand programming concepts sufficiently to learn computer languages independently. - 7.
+Cultivate knowledge and capability working with data structures and algorithms. - 5.
+Be effective as computer programmers and/or in related work. - Understand programming concepts sufficiently to learn computer languages independently. - 7.
 Program computers with knowledge of two or more programming languages.